cstubben/ENAbrowseR/README.md

 ```

-Environmenal biomes, features or material often display the [ENVO](http://www.environmentontology.org) ID number like ENVO:01000005, 01000005  or 1000005.
+Environmenal biomes, features or material often display the [ENVO](http://www.environmentontology.org) ID number only like ENVO:01000005, 01000005  or 1000005.
 Find matching names in the `envo` dataset using the 8 digit ID.

 ```
 table2(m1$environment_feature)